RecordEvolution/IMCtermite/README.md

 ### Python

-To integrate the library into a customized ETL toolchain several cython targets are available.
-For a local build that enables you to run the examples use:
+To integrate the library into a customized ETL toolchain, several cython targets are available.
+For a local build that enables you to run the examples, use:

 ```
 make cython-build
 ```

-However, in a production environment a proper installation of the module with `make cython-install` is recommended for system-wide availability of the module.
+However, in a production environment, a proper installation of the module with `make cython-install` is recommended for system-wide availability of the module.

 ## Usage

 ### CLI

-The usage of the `imctermite` binary looks like this
+The usage of the `imctermite` binary looks like this:

 ```
 imctermite <raw-file> [options]
 ```

-since you have to provide a single _raw_ files and any option to specify what to do with the data.
+You have to provide a single _raw_ file and any option to specify what to do with the data.
 All available options can be listed with `imctermite --help`:

 ```